HomoCodens/catherd/README.md

 ## NOW
 * Make it preety
  * behavior of PersonEditory
- * some padding
  * restyle inner (vetmeasures) titledpanes
  * width of inner titledpanes
  * nice welcome screen
  * Custom stack trace error dialog instead of just printStackTrace
   * or at least go through all the trycatch blocks and add meaningful errors (e.g. FileNotFoundException when pdf is open in other program)

 ## Later
 * Document the living daylight out of everything (it's high time)